shuozhixu/CMS-EAM_2025/README.md

 ## Chemical potential differences

 In [a previous project](https://github.com/shuozhixu/Modelling_2024), the two chemical potential differences in the MoNbTa MEA were calculated.
-Among the 17 MEAs, the chemical potential differences for 10 MEAs can be found in the file `mu.txt` in this GitHub repository.
+Among the 17 MEAs, the chemical potential differences for 9 MEAs can be found in the file `mu.txt` in this GitHub repository.

-Here, we calculate the two chemical potential differences for each of the remaining 7 MEAs: NbTaTi, HfNbTa, MoTaTi, MoNbV, MoTaV, NbTaV, and TaVW.
+Here, we calculate the two chemical potential differences for each of the remaining 8 MEAs: NbTaTi, HfNbTa, MoTaTi, MoNbV, MoNbW, MoTaV, NbTaV, and TaVW.

 First, modify the file `lmp_sgc.in` in the `MoNbTa/csro/` directory in the other GitHub repository.
 Take NbTaTi as an example: